couchbase/kv_engine/docs/range_scans/range_scan_create.md

 The server is busy and cannot open a new disk snapshot.
 The server has an upper bound on how many disk scans can be concurrently on-going, both Range Scans and DCP perform scans.

+**Status::VbUuidNotEqual (0xa8)**

+This status is returned when snapshot requirements are requested and the value of "vb_uuid" does not match the value from the server's vbucket.